 I also weaved between outer and outer rims of the frame.
 And, instead of two rotations, I did three.
 The third rotation was more to create color density because I used a white, somewhat transparent mesh.
-If you used red, the third time is probably not necessary.
-Leave another 6-inch tail, then cut the mesh from the roll and tuck behind the wire frame.
+With red, a third time is probably not necessary.
+Regardless, don’t forget to leave another 6″ tail.
+Then, cut the mesh from the roll and tuck behind the wire frame.

 4. Cut & attach wired ribbon

 Initially, I was only going to use three different, 2 1/2″ wide wired ribbons.
-In the end, I used six and layered them in two groups for more Valentine’s Day punch:
+In the end, I used six, layering them in two groups for more Valentine’s Day punch.

 - Black & white stripe